HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 Add a note about why this is a universal IG
 Goes beyond just Pathology, although will mostly be Pathology, and IHE SDC is implmented outside of the US.
 Put Link to Cancer Pathology Data Sharing IG
 -->
+IHE SDC is deployed in a number of different use cases, beyond Pathology and in order to accomodate those additional use cases this IG is Universal Realm.
+It is expected that implementers may want to apply other standards such as US-Core to this IG in order to meet their needs.
+This IG is intended as guidance on how to map from the IHE SDC XML form model to FHIR.

 The encoded eCC/SDC xml may be included in the message as an encoded attachment data element or alternatively linked as a URL.